 Celebrate Easter

-It is a period marked by faith, family reunions, and lively traditions that attract the local Syrian people and tourists.
+It is a period marked by faith, family reunions, and lively traditions that attract Syrian people and tourists.

 Religious Significance of the Holy Day